NBISweden/grave/data/graph/README.md

 # Reference graphs

 - This directory should contain the reference pangenome graph in `.gbz` format.
-You do not need to provide the index files, `pan-aDNA` will recreate these
+You do not need to provide the index files, `grave` will recreate these

 - To run with haplotype sampling (best practices), the graph is made using `Minigraph-Cactus` with the `--haplo` option.
 Provide the clipped, unfiltered graph, e.g.: `graph.gbz`